Woweeza/Linus_BlueStampPortfolio/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to YouTube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=v7GNhi7AYkI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My final milestone was making my robot Bluetooth-controlled through an app that I made using MIT App Inventor.
 There is an HCO-5 Bluetooth Module that I added to my robot that will take signals from the phone and send them to the Arduino to make the robot move accordingly.